< back to Blog home

 Learning how to build a wine cellar isn’t for the faint of heart.
 It is, however, something any wine lover can benefit from.
 After you’ve collected wine and you know the best type of red wine, you need a place to put all your wine.
 Wine cooler drinks don't fall into that category, thought.

 For restaurants, wine bar businesses, and bar business owners, learning how to build a wine cellar gives you a better understanding of your wine collection.
 Your in-house sommelier will benefit the most from this information.
-Any wine connoisseur customers will also be impressed with your knowledge of wine storage.
+Any wine connoisseur customers will also be impressed with your knowledge of wine storage and the right wine storage temperature.
 This will even come in handy in the hotel industry.
 The top 25 Michelin Star restaurants also use this sort of information.

 This BinWise blog post is the place for anyone with an interest in the anatomy of a wine cellar.